NLopt.jl

 If there is an error in these functions, an exception is thrown.

-The algorithm and dimension parameters of the object are immutable (cannot be changed without constructing a new object), but you can query them for a given object by:
+The algorithm and dimension parameters of the object are immutable (cannot be changed without constructing a new object).
+Query them using:

 algorithm_name(opt::Opt)